meltano/handbook/src/_engineering/merge-process.md

 - The protected branch should be set to allow Merges from "Developers and Maintainers".
 - The protected branch should be set to allow Push from "None".

+### `Merge requests` project settings

+Per project or repo, these settings are found at `Settings` > `General` > `Merge Requests`:

+- These options should be set as follows:
+  - `Squash commits when merging`: `Encourage`
+  - `Merge checks: Pipelines must succeed`: `Enabled` if a CI Pipeline exists, otherwise `Disabled` to avoid infinite loop/freeze of MRs.
+  - `Merge checks: All discussions must be resolved`: `Enabled`

+_Important: The Gitlab UI requires you to hit "Save" after making changes in this section._

+### `Merge request appprovals` project settings

+Per project or repo, these settings are found at `Settings` > `General` > `Merge request approvals`:

+- These options should be set as follows:
+  - `Enabled`: `Prevent approval by author`
+  - `Disabled`: `Prevent approvals by users who add commits`
+  - `Disabled`: `Remove all approvals when commits are added to source branch`

+_Important: The Gitlab UI requires you to hit "Save" after making changes in this section._